pret/pokecrystal/docs/bugs_and_glitches.md

  	...
 ```

-This makes the Berserk Gene use the regular confusion duration (2-5 turns).
+This makes the Berserk Gene use the regular confusion duration (2–5 turns).

-## Confusion damage is affected by type-boosting items and Explosion/Self-Destruct doubling
+### Confusion damage is affected by type-boosting items and Explosion/Self-Destruct doubling

-*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 ([Video](https://twitter.com/crystal_rby/status/874626362287562752))